-- Degree to which teachers are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching; - Pupils have access to standards-aligned instructional materials; and - School facilities are maintained in good repair
+- · Degree to which teachers are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching; - Pupils have access to standards-aligned instructional materials; and - School facilities are maintained in good repair

-Teacher Credentials

-Thomas A. Edison Elementary School 16-17 17-18 18-19

-With Full Credential 23 23 23

-Without Full Credential 0 0 0

-Teaching Outside Subject Area of Competence 0 0 0
+Teacher Credentials for Thomas A. Edison Elementary School 17-18 18-19 19-20 With Full Credential 23 23 22 Without Full Credential 0 0 0 Teaching Outside Subject Area of Competence 0 0 0

-Santa Ana Unified School District 16-17 17-18 18-19

-With Full Credential • • 1986

-Without Full Credential • 0

-Teaching Outside Subject Area of Competence • • 11
+Teacher Credentials for Santa Ana Unified School District 17-18 18-19 19-20 With Full Credential • • 1946 Without Full Credential • 17 Teaching Outside Subject Area of Competence • + 0

-Teacher Misassignments and Vacant Teacher Positions at this School
+Teacher Misassignments and Vacant Teacher Positions at Thomas A. Edison Elementary School

-Thomas A. Edison Elementary School 16-17 17-18 18-19
+Indicator 17-18 18-19 19-20

 Teachers of English Learners 0 0 0

 Total Teacher Misassignments 0 0 0

 Vacant Teacher Positions 0 0 0

-Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc. Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.
+Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc. \Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.

-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2018-19)
+Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2019-20)

 All textbooks used in the core curriculum throughout Santa Ana Unified School District are aligned to the California Content Standards and Frameworks.
 Instructional materials for grades K-8 are selected from the state's list of standards-based materials and adopted by the State Board of Education.
 Instructional materials for grades 9-12 are standards based and approved by the district's Board of Trustees.
-On October 9, 2018, the Santa Ana Unified School District's Board of Trustees held a public hearing to certify the extent to which textbooks and instructional materials have been provided to students.
-The Board of Trustees adopted Resolution No. 18/19-3253 which certifies as required by Education Code §60119 that for the 2018-2019 school year, the Santa Ana Unified School District has provided sufficient textbooks or instructional materials, or both, that are consistent with the content and cycles of the curriculum frameworks adopted by the State Board, to each pupil including those enrolled in a foreign language or health course, and that sufficient laboratory science equipment applicable to science laboratory courses offered in grades 9-12, inclusive, is available to pupils.
+On September 10, 2019, the Santa Ana Unified School District's Board of Trustees held a public hearing to certify the extent to which textbooks and instructional materials have been provided to students.
+The Board of Trustees adopted Resolution No. 19/20-3309 which certifies as required by Education Code §60119 that for the 2019-2020 school year, the Santa Ana Unified School District has provided sufficient textbooks or instructional materials, or both, that are consistent with the content and cycles of the curriculum frameworks adopted by the State Board, to each pupil including those enrolled in a foreign language or health course, and that sufficient laboratory science equipment applicable to science laboratory courses offered in grades 9-12, inclusive, is available to pupils.